Skip to main content

 • and your password on Jean Zay to ensure that it is indeed you performing this operation.

-The passphrase must be provided a second time to confirm the first entry and must follow the following rules:
+The passphrase will be asked a second time to confirm the first entry.

 • It must be at least 20 characters long (no restriction on the type of characters to use).